freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 :ref:`malware_risks` section in the Journalist Guide for further guidance on this subject.

-Offline Storage
-^^^^^^^^^^^^^^^

-The *SVS* is booted from a Tails USB drive, which has an encrypted persistent volume but typically has a fairly limited storage capacity since it's just a USB drive.
-For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive or solid state drive that can be used to store submissions that have been transferred from the *Application Server* to the *SVS*.

-.. include:: ../../includes/encrypting-drives.txt

 Backup Storage
 ^^^^^^^^^^^^^^

 It's useful to run periodic backups of the servers in case of failure.
 We recommend buying an external hard drive to store server backups.

-Because this drive will be connected to the *Admin Workstation* to perform backups, it should *not* be the same drive used for *Offline Storage*.

 .. include:: ../../includes/encrypting-drives.txt